mk-fg/txonedrive/README.md

 it.

 	from twisted.internet import defer, reactor
-	from txskydrive import txSkyDriveAPIPersistent
+	from txskydrive import txSkyDrivePersistent

 	@defer.inlineCallbacks
 	def do_stuff():
-		api = txSkyDriveAPIPersistent.from_conf()
+		api = txSkyDrivePersistent.from_conf()

 		# Print root directory ("me/skydrive") listing
 		print (e['name'] for e in (yield api.listdir()))